ARMmbed/yotta/docs/reference/module.md

 ---

 # module.json Reference
-The `module.json` is used to describe all yotta modules and executables, it lists the dependencies, specifies the license under which the module can be used, and provides other information about the module.
+The `module.json` file is used to describe all yotta modules and executables, it lists the dependencies, specifies the license under which the module can be used, and provides other information about the module.

 To create a new module, you can either write a module.json file manually, or